History of the site

 Our intention is simple enough – we want to encourage and support prosperity, quality of life and strength of community for the people of the area, with a particular focus on those who seek to make a living from the land.
 We want to encourage small farm agriculture and related producers by supporting their people, products and businesses.
 And we want to promote them to the Tasmanian community and to visitors from around the world.

-The central physical focus will be the original Cygnet Co-operative Canning Society’s two acre complex at Port Cygnet.
-Over the past four years we have been working with a skilled group of local tradespeople to create a space which builds on the history of the site while ensuring it will function for its new uses.
+The central physical focus is the original Cygnet Co-operative Canning Society’s two acre complex at Port Cygnet.
+Over the past five years we have worked with a skilled group of local tradespeople to create a space which builds on the history of the site while ensuring it will function for its new uses.
 Leveraging the extraordinary range of local craftspeople, it has also become a display of their creativity and skill.